Krishnatripathi09/KrishJr/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working With Cognizant
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Nest Js and REACT
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about any Tech related stuff.
 - 📫 How to reach me: 192.168.9.99kj@gmail.com